-Cumulative Layout Shift – Overview of 2021 Google Ranking Factor
+Understanding & Optimizing Cumulative Layout Shift (CLS)

 0.75 x 0.25 = 0.1875

-There’s some more math and other considerations that go into the calculation.
+The calculation involves some more math and other considerations.
 What’s important to take away from this is that the score is one way to measure an important user experience factor.

+Here is an example video visually illustrating what impact and distance factors are:

 Understand Cumulative Layout Shift

-It’s important to understand Cumulative Layout Shift.
-It’s not necessary to understand how to do the calculations yourself.
+Understanding Cumulative Layout Shift is important, but it’s not necessary to know how to do the calculations yourself.

-But understanding what it means and how it works is key as this has now become part of the Core Web Vitals ranking factor.
+However, understanding what it means and how it works is key, as this has become part of the Core Web Vitals ranking factor.

-Featured image credit: Paulo Bobita
+Featured image credit: BestForBest/Shutterstock